fanzheng199525/TAL/README.md

 Projet TAL
 =====================================================

-# Tips for launch this chatbot
+# Tips for launching this chatbot

 ## Step 1: